dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 - Visual Studio Code.
 Visual Studio Code is a free, open source, cross platform development environment.
 You can install it from **<a target="_blank" href="http://code.visualstudio.com">code.visualstudio.com</a>**
 - Git installed and in your system path - You can install Git from **<a target="_blank" href="https://git-scm.com/downloads">git-scm.com/downloads</a>**

+    You also need to have your git global config setup with the user and email.
+To ensure the global config options, run the following commands from your command prompt or terminal window after installing git:

+    ```bash
+    git config --global user.name "Your Name"
+    git config --global user.email "Your Email"
+    ```

 Tasks
 ---